Get the Book

 The Disappearing Public

 Healthcare, rural infrastructure, credit unions.
-The mirror image of housing capture — what happens when public systems thin.
+What happens when public systems thin from neglect.

 Ch.
 8